pinga-lab/tesseroid-variable-density/code/README.md

 `height` argument (float or numpy 1d array) that returns a float.

-## Building, testing, and linting
+## Building and linting

-Use the `Makefile` to build, test, and lint the software:
+Use the `Makefile` to build and lint the software:

 * Build and install: